heroku-examples/terraform-heroku-pipeline-slugs/README.md

 When used in conjunction with Terraform, **Pipelines act as the build system**, generating slugs to be released by a Terraform config.
 The apps in the pipeline do not serve live production traffic.
 Instead, the apps provisioned by Terraform are the production system.

-A single [Terraform config](https://www.terraform.io/docs/configuration/index.html) embodies the complete system, enabling high-level collaboration, repeatability, test-ability, and change management.
+A single [Terraform config](https://www.terraform.io/docs/configuration/index.html) embodies the production system, enabling high-level collaboration, repeatability, test-ability, and change management.

 ![Diagram: Develop microservices with Heroku Flow and deploy them with Terraform](doc/terraform-heroku-flow-v02.png)